MLBZ521/install_macOS/README.md

   * In-place upgrades available via Self Service, Force Upgrade, or for a "Classroom" Upgrade
   * Self Service 'download' icons [have been uploaded](https://github.com/MLBZ521/upgrade_macOS/tree/master/images/) for each macOS version
-  * The Extension Attribute `Latest OS Supported` is available that checks for compatibility with 10.11, 10.12, and 10.13 (supported hardware models, 4GB RAM, and 20GB free space)
+  * The Extension Attribute `Latest OS Supported` is available that reports compatibility for 10.11 and newer OS Versions; checks supported hardware models, 4GB RAM, and 20GB free space)
   * Will display status messages as the script runs, informing the user of the progress (using `Jamf Helper`)
   * Check to see if the installation files are already present on the machine, if they are, it will not download them from the JSS
   * Requires AC Power before beginning the installation phase
   * **Will** upgrade the firmware (which is required for APFS conversion in High Sierra)
-  * Allows for the FileSystem type to be selected:  default (i.e.  SSD is converted to APFS, HDD is not converted -- APFS is not *currently* supported on Fusion drives), convert to APFS, or do not convert to APFS
+  * Allows for the FileSystem type to be selected:
+    * default (i.e.  SSD is converted to APFS, HDD is not converted -- APFS is not supported on Fusion drives, as of 10.13)
+    * convert to APFS
+    * do not convert to APFS
   * Allows for the option to wipe the drive and reload fresh (10.13.4+ features)
-  * If the machine is FileVaulted and supports performing an Authenticated Reboot, it will perform one; if not, it will schedule a reboot in one minute (only works if the JSS has the FileVault Key)
+  * If the machine is FileVaulted and supports performing an Authenticated Reboot, it will perform one (only works if the JSS has the FileVault Key); if not, it will schedule a reboot in one minute
   * If the script fails, the exit codes should be logged to the JSS for review; exit codes are:
     * Exit 1 - Current FileSystem and OS Version does not support the --eraseinstall and --newvolumename switches
     * Exit 2 - On a non-Self Service Method, if the system is not on AC Power